MicrosoftDocs/powerapps-docs/powerapps-docs/maker/common-data-service/common-issues-resolutions-solution-checker.md

 When solution checker fails due to the error "ISV aborted code", a plugin step was triggered that explicitly interrupted execution by throwing an InvalidPluginExcecutionException.
 Either reconfigure the plugin step to not execute on the operation invoked by solution checker or adjust the plugin implementation not to interrupt execution based on the conditions presented by solution checker.

-## Solution checker fails due to disabled first-party application in Azue Active Directory
+## Solution checker fails due to disabled first-party application in Azure Active Directory

 The first-party enterprise application identity used by solution checker (PowerApps-Advisor) should not be disabled in Azure Active Directory (AAD).
 If disabled, the identity cannot authenticate when requesting bearer tokens for Common Data Service and other required resource providers on-behalf of the requesting user.